abcpaem/tdd-roman-numerals-kata/README.md

 - I started writing simple tests and at some point they were refactored as parameterised tests for simplification.
 - The code also started from a simple solution to make the initial tests pass, then evolving to a more complex code until it reached its refactoring stage.
 - Test cases were added for converting Roman numerals to Arabic numbers and from Arabic numbers to Roman numerals.
-- Finally, more tests were added for testing edge case scenarios, like empty strings, null, zero, negative numbers and numbers from 4000.
+- More tests were added for testing edge case scenarios, like empty strings, null, zero, negative numbers and numbers from 4000.
+- Finally, a console application for user interaction was added.
 - Please check the commits to see how was the TDD process.
 - Please also feel free to clone the code and run all the tests locally.